nkatzz/LearningApps/src/main/scala/caviar/kafkalogic/README.md

 ## Run the Kafka Server

 * cd to: kafka_2.12-2.4.0
-* add this line to config/server.properties: message.max.bytes=41943040
 * open a terminal and run: bin/zookeeper-server-start.sh config/zookeeper.properties
 * in another terminal run: bin/kafka-server-start.sh config/server.properties

 ## Create a 3 partition topic

 A three partition topic is needed as for now the LocalCoordinator creates 3 Learners.
-Each learners gets assigned to one partition and starts consuming Examples.
+Each learner gets assigned to one partition and starts consuming Examples.

 From within the kafka folder (kafka_2.12-2.4.0) run: